cronkitedata/cronkite-docs/docs/excel/practice/excel-pivot-pools.md

 nav_order: 3
 ---

-# Getting ready for grouping
+# Grouping from start to finish
 {: .no_toc}

-This exercise shows you what to look for in a database before you start counting and summing.
+This practice example goes through the kinds of work you have to do before you can even start filtering and grouping.
+It's the "reporting" side of data reporting, even if it often means exploring data and reading.

 1. TOC
 {: toc}

-This excercises uses a [database of swimming pool inspections]({{site.baseurl}}/assets/data/swimmingpool_inspections_mces.xlsx) obtained by Courtland Jeffrey at ABC15 through a public records request to the Maricopa County Environmental Services department.
+This excercises uses a [database of swimming pool inspections]({{site.baseurl}}/assets/data/xlexamples/swimmingpool_inspections_mces.xlsx) obtained by Courtland Jeffrey at ABC15 through a public records request to the Maricopa County Environmental Services department.
 [This website reviews exactly which pools must be inspected](https://www.maricopa.gov/2584/Public-Swimming-Pools).

 ## Interviewing your database